joseeden/All-Things-Docker-and-Kubernetes/lab47_Init_Containers/README.md

 $ time eksctl delete cluster -f eksops.yml
 ```

-When you delete your cluster, make sure to double check the AWS Console and that the Cloudformation stacks (which we created by eksctl) are dropped cleanly.
+When you delete your cluster, make sure to also double check the AWS Console and ensure that the Cloudformation stacks (which we created by eksctl) are dropped cleanly.